thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 app.use(users);
 ```

-Add the following code to the `routes/users.js` module.
+In the `routes/users.js` module, write the following code.

 ```JavaScript
 'use strict';